-The assessment system was designed by a leadership team consisting of the Division Chair of Education, the university’s Director of Institutional Assessment, the Provost/Vice President of Academic Affairs, and the Coordinator of Field Experiences and Assessment for the Education Division.
+The assessment system was designed by a leadership team consisting of the Division Chair of Education, the university’s Director of Institutional Assessment, the Provost/Executive Vice President of Academic Affairs, and the Coordinator of Assessment and Accreditation for the Education Division.
 This team drafted the overarching structure of the system to ensure alignment with the GaPSC Standards and the Thomas University Conceptual Framework.
-The structure was then manifested in admission and transition standards, assessment instruments, aligned learning outcomes, and organizational groups charged with specific activities for collection and analysis of evidence of learning, aggregated and disaggregated data.
+The structure was then manifested in admission and transition standards, assessment instruments, aligned learning outcomes, and organizational groups charged with specific activities for collection and analysis of evidence of learning, including aggregated and disaggregated data.
 All of the faculty of the Division of Education, including instrumental adjunct faculty, participated in the creation of the above through regular meetings, individual work assignments, and working retreats to refine instruments and align outcomes.
-Members of the Arts and Sciences faculty were also included in the process, also meeting with Education Division faculty and the leadership team to understand the Standards, align and revise content syllabi.
-Regional PK-12 teachers who serve as clinical supervisors, along with regional PK-12 school administrators, met with Education Division faculty to give feedback and participate in norming exercises to ensure interrater reliability.
-TU administration ensured commitment to the resources required in terms of personnel and technology to enable the full functioning of the system.
+Partner PK-12 teachers who serve as clinical supervisors, along with partner PK-12 school administrators, met with Education Division faculty to give feedback and participate in norming exercises to ensure interrater reliability.

 2a.2.
 Unit Assessment System: Transition Point Assessments

 Table 4 can be found at Prompt 2a.6 below.

 2a.3.
 Describe plans for evaluating the unit’s assessment system.
 Who will be involved and how?